BenSmithers/MultiHex/README.md

 * hex feature-dependent color.
 At the moment hex color is just ridge and rainfall dependent.
 This is subject to change.

+## Miscellaneous

+* region definitions.
+Regions are partially implemented in a generic form, and currently they can only be added to.
+Enclaves in regions are fully supported!
+You cannot, however, remove a hex from a region such that it splits into two+ regions. _(partially implemented!)_

+* Use Region backend to allow for arbitrarily large (or shaped) brushes when drawing land or regions

+* Efficiently sized save files.
+Save only the minimum necessary information necessary to recreate a hexmap.
+Will use an intermediate class instance from which to pickle and two functions for creating one from another. _(low priority)_